michelou/wix-examples/scala3-examples/README.md

    - application files are downloaded and extracted from in directory `app\` are extracted from the downloaded from the Zip archive (e.g. [`scala3-3.1.0.zip`][scala3_zip]) if not yet present in directory `app\`.
    - we *do not* maintain a source file `Fragments.wxs` in directory `src\`; the file `target\src\gen\Fragments.wxs` <sup id="anchor_01">[1](#footnote_01)</sup> ‒ which contains a *list of links* to the application files ‒ is generated on each run with GUID values inserted on the fly.

+The [Scala 3][scala3] Windows installer behaves as follows when it detects that a [Scala 3][scala3] installation is already present on the target machine :
+- if the version to be installed is ***newer than*** the version found on the machine then the Windows installer goes on.
+- if the version to be installed is ***older or the same than*** the version found on the machine then the Windows installer does exit.

 > **&#9755;** Visit our [Releases](https://github.com/michelou/wix-examples/releases) page to download and try the latest *self-signed* [Scala 3][scala3] Windows installer.
 The document [`SECURITY.md`](../SECURITY.md) provides more information about [*self-signed certificates*](https://en.wikipedia.org/wiki/Self-signed_certificate).

 ## <span id="scala3_first">Scala3First</span>